sebastiangomezlopez/PyGRB_performance/README.md

     - oneS-T_lens scripts.
 "No slides, one template with varying lenght(`block_duration`)"
       - This is broken at the moment

 NOTE: most of this scripts are refactored versions of the run.sh [example](https://github.com/gwastro/pycbc/blob/master/examples/multi_inspiral/run.sh) that analyzes GW170817.

+## Usage:
+'''
+- gprof2dot scripts
+'''